ronanduddy/scrubbish/README.md

 [![Build Status](https://travis-ci.org/ronanduddy/scrubbish.svg?branch=master)](https://travis-ci.org/ronanduddy/scrubbish)

-## Installation & Usage
+## Installation

-Clone the repo and run the following
+Clone the repo and add the domain that one would wish to scrape in [scrubbish.env.example](scrubbish.env.example), afterwards the `example` postfix may be removed.

+## Usage

+Then run the following

 ```Shell
 make run